-In connection with this transaction, we paid an arrangement fee of \$1.5 million to Tiger Group Investments (Tiger).
-This fee was paid for Tiger's role in arranging, structuring and negotiating the transaction.
-Tiger is controlled by Graham Porter, a director of the Company, an officer and director of our Manager and an officer of Seaspan Advisory Services Limited, a subsidiary of our Manager.
+In connection with this transaction, we paid an arrangement fee of \$1.5 million to Tiger for its role in arranging, structuring and negotiating the transaction.
+Tiger is controlled by Graham Porter, a director of the Company and an officer and director of our Manager and of Seaspan Advisory Services Limited, a subsidiary of our Manager.
 The terms of the fee were reviewed and approved by the conflicts committee of our board of directors.